Joint audits

 • the name of the person to be audited.

-Revenue may authorise foreign tax officials to interview individuals, and examine books and records.
-An Irish Revenue officer must accompany the foreign tax official while these activities are carried out.
-The foreign tax official may require copies of documentation provided during the audit.
-If so, the foreign tax administration must make an Exchange of Information request to Revenue.
+Once authorised by Revenue, the foreign tax official will be known as a nominated officer for the purposes and duration of the audit.
+A nominated officer may interview individuals and examine books and records.
+An Irish Revenue officer must accompany the nominated officer while these activities are carried out.
+A nominated officer may require copies of documentation provided during the audit.
+If so, the foreign tax administration must make an Exchange of Information (EOI) request to Revenue.

 Next: Rights of the Irish taxpayer